 The same can't quite be said for Big Name Custodian, whose fees page on their website contains misleading language, such as:

 "There are no transaction or distribution fees."

-That's even before discovering the "Miscellaneous Activity Request Fee" for $75.00/hr (!) and the "Special Handling Fee" for $25.00 upon closing your account.
+That's even before discovering the "Miscellaneous Activity Request Fee" for $75 per hour (!) and the "Special Handling Fee" for $25 upon closing your account.

-The Miscellaneous fee is not only vague, but also allows for Equity to take some liberties in deciding how many hours they spent on your request.
-If David C and countless others are to be believed, this is certainly something that is within the realm of possibility.
+The Miscellaneous fee is not only vague but also allows Big-Name Custodian to take some liberties in deciding how many hours they spent on your request.
+If Person D and countless others are to be believed, this is certainly something that is within the realm of possibility.